-Our view considers the bank's good cost management, as visible in the achieved cost-to-income ratio in the low-40s in percentage terms, leaving HCOB as one of the more efficient German banks.
-The improved efficiency places the bank in a good position to deal with challenges, such as higher risk costs as a result of the current economic downturn, and provides a buffer against adverse developments within the more cyclical part of the asset portfolio, such as CRE.
+Our view considers the bank's good cost management, as visible in the achieved cost-to-income ratio in the low-40s in percentage terms, leaving HCOB as one of the more efficient German banks, though for the full year 2024, the ratio increased to 50%. driven by legal provisions The improved efficiency places the bank in a good position to deal with challenges, such as higher risk costs as a result of the current economic downturn, and provides a buffer against adverse developments within the more cyclical part of the asset portfolio, such as CRE.
 Further, the bank has been able to maintain a stable profitability vs rising RWA, underpinning the positioning at an investment grade profitability score.